 The effects of decommissioning under either baseline scenario would be similar to those of construction activities, with a potential for the loss or damage of known cultural resources sites near decommissioning activities.
-Information gathered as part of this EIR through the NACP and other sources suggests that some tribal stakeholders would consider the decommissioning activities associated with the proposed project would create a temporary, adverse change to the Topock Cultural Area, but that ultimate removal of all proposed project facilities would likely serve to benefit the condition of the area.
+Information gathered as part of this EIR through the NACP and other sources suggests that some tribal stakeholders would consider the decommissioning activities associated with the proposed project would create a temporary, adverse change to the Topock Cultural Area, but that ultimate removal of all proposed project facilities would serve to largely restore the sanctity of the area.

-&lt;sup>2 The Settlement Agreement requires an analysis of biological and cultural resources.
+The Settlement Agreement requires an analysis of biological and cultural resources.
 Despite the fact that CEQA considers paleontology as part of a cultural resource analysis for the purposes of environmental documentation, paleontological resources are geologic in nature and are not cultural resources.